apache/trafficcontrol/docs/source/development/documentation_guidelines.rst

 Terms
 """""
 Please always spell out the entire name of any Traffic Control terms used in the definition.
-For example, a collection of cache servers associated with a certain physical location is called a "Cache Group", not a "CG", "cachegroup", "cache location" etc. A subdomain and collection of cache servers responsible collectively for routing traffic to a specific origin is called a "Delivery Service", not a "DS", "deliveryservice" etc. Similarly, always use *full* permissions role names e.g. "operations" not "oper".
+For example, a collection of :term:`cache server`\ s associated with a certain physical location is called a "Cache Group", not a "CG", "cachegroup", "cache location" etc. A subdomain and collection of :term:`cache server`\ s responsible collectively for routing traffic to a specific origin is called a :term:`Delivery Service`", not a "DS", "deliveryservice" etc. Similarly, always use *full* permissions role names e.g. "operations" not "oper".
 This will ensure the :ref:`glossary` is actually helpful.
 To link a term to the glossary, use the ``:term:`` role.
 This should be done for virtually every use of a Traffic Control term, e.g. ``:term:`Cache Group``` will render as: :term:`Cache Group`.
 Generally speaking, be wary of using the word "cache".
 To most people that means the *actual* cache on a hard disk somewhere.
-This word is frequently confused with "cache server", which - when accurate - is always preferred over "cache".
+This word is frequently confused with " :term:`cache server`", which - when accurate - is always preferred over "cache".

 Documenting API Routes
 ----------------------